James-Fleming12/EvidentialHDC/docs/robust_iterations.md

-3. **The condition-aware hypothesis (the actionable outcome):** if (1) shows the shift was erased for fog but not crosstalk, the design fix is to apply the normalization only where the corruption is statistics-like (crosstalk) and keep fog's structure — e.g., per-channel normalization restricted to the channels crosstalk shifts (range/remission) while leaving geometry channels for fog.
+3. **The condition-aware hypothesis (the actionable outcome):** if (1) shows the shift was erased for fog but not crosstalk, the design fix is to apply the normalization only where the corruption is statistics-like (crosstalk) and keep fog's structure, e.g., per-channel normalization restricted to the channels crosstalk shifts (range/remission) while leaving geometry channels for fog.
 This is micro-testable directly.